RedApparat/Fotoapparat/README.md

 We want to say thanks to [Mark Murphy](https://github.com/commonsguy) for the awesome job he did with [CWAC-Camera](https://github.com/commonsguy/cwac-camera).
 We were using his library for a couple of years and now we feel that Fotoapparat is a next step in the right direction.

-We also want to say many thanks to [Leander Lenzing](http://leanderlenzing.com/) for he amazing icon.
+We also want to say many thanks to [Leander Lenzing](http://leanderlenzing.com/) for the amazing icon.
 Don't forget to follow his work in [dribbble](https://dribbble.com/leanderlenzing).

 ## License